 Love the smile 😉

 This outfit totally goes with her creepy sleepover party table that we just had at the end of September.
-If you are new to my blog then you can click HERE to see more and HERE to see what I bought to put this creepy wall together.
+If you are new to my blog then you can check out my modern Halloween decor home tour and Halloween gallery wall to see what I bought to put this creepy wall together.

 And here is our Halloween Home Tour

 And her costume also matches our living room wall that I talked about on Tuesday (click HERE to see the post) which was Mexican skull art.

 The outside of our house is covered in spiders every year, because the neighborhood kids love it:

 And I have one more thing to show you: